API Pump Type Definitions | Understanding API Standards

 Single Seals – Quench and Leak Detection (Outboard) – Plans 62, 65A, 65B, 66A and 66B

-Quench piping does NOT change conditions inside the seal chamber, at the wet side of the seal faces.
-Rather, it affects or monitors the environment on the ATMOSHPERIC side of the seal faces.
+Quench piping does NOT change conditions inside the seal chamber, on the wet side of the seal faces.
+Rather, it affects or monitors the environment on the ATMOSPHERIC side of the seal faces.

 Pumps that leak when they are filled, even before they are started, often have a flush line intended for a Plan 11 or 13 connected to the QUENCH port, leading to the atmospheric side of the seal.
 There should be a “Q” or the work “QUENCH” stamped in the gland at this port.

 For flush plans Plan 65A, 65B, 66A, and 66B, facility owners may want to know if their seals are leaking excessively without going to the expense of dual seals.
 These seal plans direct excessive leakage on the outside of the seal to an alarm instrument.
 Remember that seals leak a little bit.
 They need to in order to lubricate the faces and function correctly.
 The plans below handle the nuisance leakage in different ways.